 - business travel (such as conferences, meetings, symposia, trainings); and

 - any other activities that involve University-administered funds.

 The travel suspension also applies to externally supported travel arising from or associated with employment at Brown.
 As announced on Oct.
 8, Spring 2021 study abroad has been suspended.
-Brown will continue to monitor the situation before making any determinations about study abroad for Summer and Fall 2021.
+Brown will continue to monitor the situation before making any determinations about study abroad for Fall 2021.

 Exemption for Essential Travel

 While the University is operating under this restricted travel policy, no exceptions for University-sponsored travel will be granted for undergraduate students until further notice.